davethackeray/qwikbiz/docs/README.md

 # QwikBiz Documentation

 Welcome to the QwikBiz documentation.
-This guide will help you navigate our documentation structure and maintain our high engineering standards.
+This documentation is designed for AI coding agents to navigate and maintain the codebase effectively.
+Human developers should refer to the development team for appropriate documentation and access.

 ## Essential Documentation